1. Marcus Vitruvius Pollio 80 BC – 70 BC

-Battista Alberti designed a long continuous seating space at lower level.
+Battista Alberti designed a long continuous seating space at a lower level.
 He was well familiar with the principles of cityscape, street hierarchy, their relationships with secondary pathways and the heights of the buildings.
-Leon Alberti worked in 1450 for the Italian captain Sigismondo Malatesta and converted the San Francesco Gothic church, Rimini, Italy into the Tempio Malatestiano, memorial chapel, a notable example of adaptive reuse architecture.
-Battista Alberti designed the front façade of the Santa Maria Novella Dominican church in Florence, a icon of Alberti architecture.
+Leon Alberti worked in 1450 for the Italian captain Sigismondo Malatesta and converted the San Francesco Gothic church, in Rimini, Italy into the Tempio Malatestiano, memorial chapel, a notable example of adaptive reuse architecture.
+Battista Alberti designed the front façade of the Santa Maria Novella Dominican church in Florence, an icon of Alberti architecture.
 In this project, he connected the aisles on the lower level and the nave, the long central area of the church, with embellished scrolls.